-This plant is a real workhorse when it comes to air purifying.
+This plant is a real workhorse as an air-purifying plant for bathrooms.
 It prefers artificial light to natural light and will scorch in bright sunlight.

 This low-care plant does very well with just the high humidity levels you would expect to find in a bathroom.

-One variety, in particular, to consider as a “low or no light bathroom plant” is the dark green Dracaena Janet Crag “Compacta.”
+One of the plants that don’t need light variety, in particular, to consider as a “low or no light plant” is the dark green Dracaena Janet Crag “Compacta.”

 #7 – Philodendron

-The “philo” comes in many shapes and size.
-Large and small, medium-light, low care tropical plants with glossy green, variegated and even maroon colored leaves.
+The “Philo” comes in many shapes and sizes.
+Large and small, medium-light, low-care tropical plants with glossy green, variegated, and even maroon-colored leaves.

-The split-leaf variety sometimes known as Monstera.
-Heartleaf philodendron with its heart-shaped leaf is a long-time, popular favorite.
+The split-leaf variety is sometimes known as Monstera.
+Heartleaf philodendron, with its heart-shaped leaf is a long-time, popular favorite.

 #9 – ZZ Plant

 ZZ has thick, glossy, dark green leaves that grow on long fronds.
-It is a very attractive plant that attains a maximum height of two feet.
+It is a very attractive plant that attains a maximum height of 2′ feet.

-The Peperomia plant with about 1,000 species has been popular as a small houseplant for decades.
-With all the species available only a handful are grown commercially.
+With all the species available, only a handful are grown commercially.